 All traders can benefit from testing their trading strategies.
-It can highlight strengths and weaknesses and show how to improve as a trader.
-However, it is difficult to find an accurate way to test your trading strategies.
+It can highlight strengths and weaknesses and show you how you can improve as a trader.
+However, it is difficult to find an accurate way to start backtesting a trading strategy

 Excel is one of the most popular pieces of software in the world.
 Most people already have some skills

 Many people learn better by watching.
-I have recorded a YouTube video of me demonstrating how easy it can be to test your own strategies using Excel.
+I have recorded a YouTube video of me demonstrating how easy it can be to test your strategies using Excel.
 In this video, I add historical data.
-I program 3 technical indicators.
+I program three technical indicators.
 Finally, I enter the trade entry and exit criteria.

 You should develop a framework for how to develop a trading strategy.
 I use a Tradinformed Backtest Model as a framework to test all my trading strategies.
 These models include many useful features including stop-losses, profit targets and trailing stops.
 They also include a variety of different metrics to analyze the performance of the trading strategy.

 To get intraday data is more difficult.
 I use MT4 for my forex trading.
-MT4 is offered by many brokers and has the advantage that it allows you to download data directly from the terminal.
+Many brokers offer MT4 and it has the advantage that it allows you to download data directly from the terminal.
 To download the data you need to select Tools – History Center and then choose the market to export.

-Once you have the historical data in a spreadsheet.
-You can use Copy and Paste to quickly enter the data into your backtest.
+Once you have the historical data in a spreadsheet, you can use Copy and Paste to enter it into your backtest quickly.
 Do not use Cut and Paste because it might affect the formulas in the backtest spreadsheet.

 Most of the time you will not want to calculate the indicators from scratch.
 To make this quicker and easier I have written two eBooks that show how to calculate a range of technical indicators and chart patterns.
 To get more information check out: Improve Your Trading Results by Calculating Technical Indicators and Get Better Trading Results Using Technical Indicators.
 Both of these come with a spreadsheet containing all the indicator calculations.

-Once you have the indicator in a spreadsheet you can simply copy and paste it into your backtest spreadsheet.
+Once you have the indicator in a spreadsheet, you can copy and paste it into your backtest spreadsheet.

 The syntax for If Statements is: IF (Logic) – is True then do this – is False then do this.